Leonardo-Notargiacomo/SkyVoyage/analysis/UseCases.md

 **Actor**: Sales Employee

-**Description**: The sales employee views the list of available flights after entering a search.
+**Description**: Actor views the list of available flights.

-**Precondition**: - The sales employee is logged into the system.
+**Precondition**: Actor is logged into the system.
-                  - The sales employee has made a flight search with valid criteria.

 **Scenario**:
-1. The system processes the search request and retrieves available flights.
-2. The system displays a list of flights that match the search criteria.
-3. Each flight result includes details(airline, departure, arrival, duration, price...)
-4. The sales employee can sort the flight results (e.g., by price, duration, airline).
-5. The sales employee selects a flight to view more details.
-6. The system displays the flight details page with additional information.
+1. Actor goes to flight page.
+2. System shows flight page & a couple availabe flights.

-**Result**: The sales employee successfully views the available flights and can proceed with booking or other actions.
+**Result**: Actor successfully views the available flights and can proceed with booking or other actions.

 **Exception**:
-- **2a.** If no flights match the search criteria, the system displays a message: "No flights found.
-Try modifying your search criteria."
+- **2a.** If no flights are found, the system displays a message: "No flights found."
-- **5a.** If the system encounters an error retrieving flight data, it displays an error message: "An error occurred while retrieving flights.
-Please try again later."

 **Extensions**:
-- **6a** The sales employee can save a flight for later or share details with a customer.
+- n/a

 ---